parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-500-wireless.md

 `turn-on-data`, and we are going to have to put a little more work in this step.

+We are going to configure a small *ad hoc* network between both nodes, using their Atheros WiFi card, and this is the purpose of the bash shell script named `turn_on_wireless_script`; as you will see, this script uses some hard-wired settings like the channel and SSID, but you can easily tweak the code so as to make this a parameter.

 ### New features

 The `B1 code` below exhibits the use of a new class, `RunString`,